siddigss/My-local-ISP-internet-speed/README.md

 # My-local-ISP-internet-speed
 collecting data and about Zain internet speed along with some inferences.

-A sample from my results.txt (the file which the shellcode writes to) file
+A sample from my results.txt (the file which the shellcode writes to).
 ```
 10/17/2019 2:47:01 AM
 119